Holden, UT

 About Holden, UT

-Holden is a small community in Utah with a population of 443 residents.
-The median household income is $72,500 per year, which is above the national average.
-The median age in Holden is 37.7 years.
+Holden is a small community located in Utah with a population of 443 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,500 per year, which is 4% below the national median of $75,149.
+The median age of 37.7 years is close to the US median age of 38.9 years.

 How Holden Ranks in Utah